-LIST OF FILM SCREENINGS:
+LIST OF FILM SCREENINGS AND EVENTS:

 Screenings are updated regularly as dates and venues become finalized.
 Please keep checking this website for further information.
 To set up a screening, please contact us on Facebook (look for Neelum Films) or here.

 February 28, 2014, 12:00 pm

 Screening of THE MUSLIMS I KNOW at the Drake Library, Suny Brockport.
 I will be there to discuss.
 It’s free and open to the public.
 More here.

 Discussed Omar Mullick and Bassam Tariq’s “These birds walk” with Linda Moroney and the audience at the Little Theatre, in Rochester.
 The film documents the struggles of wayward street children and the samaritans looking out for them.
 It’s an ethereal and inspirational story of resilience.